Northern Lights over Greenland

 Why are the Northern Lights green?

-Back to the most colourful version.
-There are not many that are lucky to see, but when it happens, it’s like fireworks of colours and rapid movement.
-A bit like a reverse rainbow, because the colours are deeper, darker and without the transparency of the rainbow.
+Back to the most colorful version.
+There are not many that are lucky to see, but when it happens, it’s like fireworks of colors and rapid movement.
+A bit like a reverse rainbow, because the colors are deeper, darker, and without the transparency of the rainbow.
 Moreover, there is not one arch, but a large number of wavy lights.

 Most of the time, you will experience Northern Lights that are predominantly green.
-The colour of the Aurora is determined by atmospheric gas and its electrical state, as it gets hit with charged particles from solar winds.
-The green and red colours are caused by atomic oxygen while nitrogen causes blue and deep red shades.
+The color of the Aurora is determined by atmospheric gas and its electrical state, as it gets hit with charged particles from solar winds.
+The green and red colors are caused by atomic oxygen while nitrogen causes blue and deep red shades.

 Personally, I am very pleased to see the most normal Northern Lights, namely the green and yellow stripes in the sky in countless many shades.